Are you a beginner to isometric designs? Then this post is for you.

-We recently released our ‘Complete Guide to Email Marketing’ and in this tutorial we will look at how to create your own isometric grid using Adobe Illustrator so that you can create a similar art style to that used in the guide, which you can use in your own email marketing material.
-We will be using Adobe Illustrators ‘Rectangular Grid’ tool and a method for creating an Isometric perspective called the ‘Scale, Shear and Rotate Method’ or SSR.
+We'll show you how you can create your own isometric grid using Adobe Illustrator.
+We will be using Adobe Illustrator's ‘Rectangular Grid’ tool and a method for creating an Isometric perspective called the ‘Scale, Shear, and Rotate Method’, or SSR.

 As we are designing for email, set the colour mode to RGB.